src-d/blog/content/post/difftree.md

 ![Simultaneously walking both trees](/post/difftree/walk1.gif "Simultaneously walking both trees, looking for insertions or deletions.")

-If both walkers are on the same path, then the element was neither inserted nor deleted and we can advance both walkers to their respective next nodes.
-We still need to compare the hashes of both paths, though, just in case its contents have changed; if the hashes differ, a modification change is issued, from the old path to the new one.
+If both walkers are on the same path, the element is neither inserted nor deleted and we can advance both walkers to their respective next nodes.
+We still need to compare the hashes of both paths though, just in case the contents have changed; if the hashes differ, the modification change from the old path to the new one is issued.

-If the walkers are pointing to different paths, then either the old path was deleted or the new one has been inserted, depending on which one comes first in a lexicographic depth-first sorting.
+If the walkers are pointing to different paths then either the old path was deleted or the new one inserted, depending on which one comes first in the lexicographic depth-first sorting.

-To know what path comes first when using such a sorting policy I recommend to add a `Compare` method to the `Path` type that returns whether a path comes first than another with this particular sorting policy.
+I suggest adding the `Compare` method to the `Path` type to find out which path comes first.
+That method returns whether the path comes before or after another under the particular sorting policy.

-This path comparison deserves some careful planning, as simply comparing the string representation of both paths will return wrong results in some corner cases.
-For instance `a/z.go` should come before `a.go` but the former is greater than the later when they are compared as simple strings.
-The proper way to compare paths is to compare ancestor names between them, going one step at a time:
+This path comparison deserves some careful planning since the naive comparison of string representations of both paths would return wrong results in some corner cases.
+For instance `a/z.go` should come before `a.go` but the former is greater than the latter when they are compared as simple strings.
+The proper way to compare paths is to compare ancestor names between them, making one step at a time:

 ```go